apache/trafficserver/doc/admin-guide/plugins/rate_limit.en.rst

 .. option:: limit

    The maximum number of active client transactions.
+This can also be used in conjunction with the ``rate`` option.

+.. option:: rate

+   This limits the number of new sessions per second.
+It can be used in conjunction with the ``limit`` option.

 .. option:: aliases